darth10/darth10.github.io/content/md/posts/can-extension-methods-solve-the-expression-problem.md

 {:title "Can extension methods solve the expression problem?"
  :date "2020-03-14"
  :layout :post
+ :description "Exploring how C# extension methods tackle the expression problem by adding operations to a type without touching its original definition."
  :tags ["Solving the expression problem"]}

 Let's explore how [extension methods][extension-methods] in C# can solve the